Cosmic-ray database update: ultra-high energy, ultra-heavy, and anti-nuclei cosmic-ray data (CRDB v4.0): Database structure and updates

 \subsection{\code{DATA} table}

 A data point corresponds to a quantity measurement (with uncertainties) at a given energy.
-We list below what keys are needed for a full data entry description in the \code{DATA} table (see Fig.~\ref{fig:mysql}).
-The only change made since \crdbv{2.1} is enabling data upper limits (new key \code{IS\_UPPER\_LIMIT}). \begin{itemize}
+We list below the keys required for a full data entry description in the \code{DATA} table (see Fig.~\ref{fig:mysql}).
+The only change made since \crdbv{2.1} is enabling upper limits data (new key \code{IS\_UPPER\_LIMIT}). \begin{itemize}

 \item \code{ID}: unique identifier for a data.